-How to wash pillows: feather and down
+How to wash feather and down pillows in the washer

 Ideally, dry feather and down pillows on a low heat setting in a tumble dryer – this will restore the fluffiness you loved when you bought it.
 Putting rubber drying balls – or tennis balls in a couple of socks – in the tumble dryer isn't a must, but they'll help the pillow filling spread evenly, as will removing them regularly and plumping them by hand.

 If you don't have a tumble dryer, choose a hot day and dry them in the sunshine.
 Use the plumping method if you are air-drying pillows, too.

 Ensure the pillows are thoroughly dry before returning them to the bed, otherwise they will soon smell musty.